MaureenMao/100-days-of-code/r1-log.md

 from 8:25-9:00AM 15 sections in Basic CSS <br>
 from 8:30-9:00PM 9 sections in Basic CSS
 <h4>Thoughts:</h4>
 None.
 Keep going!
-So tired right now!
+It's not easy to work and self-learning at the same time.
+Cheer up!
 <h4>Link to work:</h4>
 <a href="day2">code of day2</a>